 1. Don’t Scream or Yell at Your Dog

-If you think pushing your dog away or yelling at them will stop them from jumping, you’re absolutely wrong.
+You’re mistaken if you think pushing your dog away or yelling at them will stop them from jumping.

-When you tell your dog “Down!
+When you tell your dog, “Down!
 No!
 Stop jumping,” you often look at them and push them away.
-Instead of taking the signal as a no, after a few seconds, they would do it again.
+Instead of taking the signal as a no, they would do it again after a few seconds.

 For a dog that has been isolated from you all day, being merely looked at or talked to is a reward for them.
-They don’t differentiate between positive or negative attention.
+They don’t differentiate between positive and negative attention.

 Also, scolding may not work for all dogs.
 It may instead intensify their behavior.
-Of course, for a shy dog, it may suppress it in the long run, but there are better ways to train your dog.
+Of course, a shy dog may suppress it in the long run, but there are better ways to train your dog.

 2. Don’t Let Them Jump in Select Circumstances

-You can’t be angry with them for jumping when you come home from work but reward them when then stand up on their feet distracted by the things you throw at them.
+You can’t be angry with them for jumping when you come home from work but reward them when they stand up on their feet, distracted by the things you throw at them.
 It confuses them.

-There are some owners who assume that it’s fine for their dogs to jump on neighbors who know the dog, but not when they do the same to some strangers or random people.
+Some owners assume that it’s OK for their dogs to jump on neighbors who know the dog, but not when they do the same to strangers or random people.

 You can’t teach them to discriminate between who can be jumped on and who cannot.
-You need to be consistent with your rules so that the behavior disappears completely.
+It would help if you were consistent with your rules so that the behavior disappears completely.